-These elements, the grid and the variety of detail, were also an important part of my early work with fiber and textiles, a first love that continues to engage me though I've moved from yarns and fabric to copper and steel.
+These elements, the grid and the variety of detail, were also an important part of my early work with fiber and textiles, a first love that continues to engage me though I've moved from yarns and fabric to industrial materials.

-I now use industrial materials, primarily narrow gauge wire, with traditional forms of weaving and knotting to create two and three-dimensional structures and textiles.
+I now use copper and steel narrow gauge wire and traditional forms of weaving and knotting to create two and three-dimensional structures and textiles.
 Even as I create my drawings in metal, I'm fascinated with the interlocking lines and the spaces they form.

 Lace-like layers allow for transparency, the passage of light and the formation of shadows.
 In other works, multiple layers become almost opaque.
 Lines cross and re-cross to create a complex fabric and a lively tangle of light and shadow.
 Works become a study in paradox offering an appearance of delicacy and fragility juxtaposed with the strengths of the steel and copper employed in their making.